saviorSEC/Watcher/README.md

 **Open this on your phone:** https://saviorsec.github.io/Watcher/

-Browser-based facial recognition testing for anti-AI adversarial garments.
+Browser-based facial detection testing for anti-AI adversarial garments.

 ## How to Test a Shirt